 There is no doubt, Conditional formatting plays an important role in data visualization.

-Unless you know how to hide content from the formatting.
+But, it’s important that you should know how to hide content in your conditional formatting.

 In this example, I’ve used simple data bar formatting to visualize data like below.